-- \ PL111 The Great Ideas: Antiquity (2)-Explores the great pagan and Christian philosophies of antiquity from Socrates to St. Thomas Aquinas.
-Focuses on problem of faith and reason. - \PL112 The Great Ideas: Modernity (2)-Explores basic questions of human existence as addressed by great philosophers from Descartes to the present. - PL115 Philosophy and the Human Person (4)-Explores great traditions of philosophical reflection on what it means to be a human person in relation to self, others and God.
-Close reading of historically influential texts. - PL201 Moral Education (4)-Considers exposition and critique of contemporary theories of moral education.
+PL111 The Great Ideas: Antiquity (2)-Explores the great pagan and Christian philosophies of antiquity from Socrates to St. Thomas Aquinas.
+Focuses on problem of faith and reason.

+PL112 The Great Ideas: Modernity (2)-Explores basic questions of human existence as addressed by great philosophers from Descartes to the present.

+PL115 Philosophy and the Human Person (4)-Explores great traditions of philosophical reflection on what it means to be a human person in relation to self, others and God.
+Close reading of historically influential texts.

+PL201 Moral Education (4)-Considers exposition and critique of contemporary theories of moral education.
 Emphasizes formation of character.
 (Alternate years.
+Not offered 2005-2006.)

-Offered 2004-2005.) - PL211 Critical Thinking (4)-Critical and constructive analysis of arguments in ordinary language; encompasses reasoning skills appropriate for arguments in one's discipline and life.
-(Offered 2004-2005.) - PL212 Formal Logic (4)-Introduces theory and practice of modern logic.
+PL211 Critical Thinking (4)-Critical and constructive analysis of arguments in ordinary language; encompasses reasoning skills appropriate for arguments in one's discipline and life.
+(Offered 2005-2006.)

+PL212 Formal Logic (4)-Introduces theory and practice of modern logic.
 Emphasizes analyzing and evaluating deductive arguments.
-No prior acquaintance with logic is necessary. - PL213 Ethics (4)-Studies major themes and theories in Western philosophical tradition.
-Develops a theoretically adequate and practically relevant Christian ethic. - PL214 Aesthetics (4)-Systematic reflection upon the nature of aesthetic properties and a consequent philosophy of art, ranging over major issues traditionally and currently discussed.
+No prior acquaintance with logic is necessary.

+PL213 Ethics (4)-Studies major themes and theories in Western philosophical tradition.
+Develops a theoretically adequate and practically relevant Christian ethic.

+PL214 Aesthetics (4)-Systematic reflection upon the nature of aesthetic properties and a consequent philosophy of art, ranging over major issues traditionally and currently discussed.
 (Alternate years.
-Offered 2004-2005.)
+Not offered 2005-2006.)

-- PL231 History of Philosophy I: Ancient through the Renaissance (4)-Surveys and interprets development of philosophical thought from Graeco-Roman through Renaissance periods.
-(Not offered 2004-2005.) - PL232 History of Philosophy II: Early Modern Philosophy (4)-Surveys and interprets philosophical thought from seventeenth century through Kant.
+PL231 History of Philosophy I: Ancient through the Renaissance (4)-Surveys and interprets development of philosophical thought from Graeco-Roman through Renaissance periods.
+(Offered 2005-2006.)

+PL232 History of Philosophy II: Early Modern Philosophy (4)-Surveys and interprets philosophical thought from seventeenth century through Kant.
 Emphasizes epistemology and metaphysics.
+(Not offered 2005-2006.)

-(Offered 2004-2005.) - PL312 Contemporary Issues in Sexual Ethics (2)-Critically examines issues in sexual ethics such as gender discrimination, homosexuality and abortion.
+PL312 Contemporary Issues in Sexual Ethics (2)-Critically examines issues in sexual ethics such as gender discrimination, homosexuality and abortion.
 Develops a Christian moral framework for thinking normatively about such issues.
 (Alternate years.
+Not offered 2005-2006.)

-Not offered 2004-2005.) - PL313 Kierkegaard and Postmodernism (4)-Examines selected texts from Kierkegaard's authorship with a view toward expounding his distinctive views of Christianity, human existence and rhetoric.
+PL313 Kierkegaard and Postmodernism (4)-Examines selected texts from Kierkegaard's authorship with a view toward expounding his distinctive views of Christianity, human existence and rhetoric.
 Gives attention to the ways Kierkegaard's practice of "indirect communication" anticipates deconstruction and other preoccupations of postmodernism.
 (Alternate years.
+Not offered 2005-2006.)

-Not offered 2004-2005.) - PL314 C.S.
+PL314 C.S.
 Lewis and the Christian Imagination (2)-Appreciative and critical examination of Lewis's distinctive contribution to modern Christian thought.
 Emphasizes his attempt to renew imaginative and speculative thinking in religion.
 (Alternate years.
+Not offered 2005-2006.)

-Offered 2004-2005.) - PL316 Philosophy of Religion (4)-Critically examines classical arguments for and against belief in God.
-Topics include rational arguments for existence of God, problem of faith and reason, possibility of miraculous occurrences, compatibility of God's existence with human suffering and the meaningfulness of religious language. - PL318 Philosophy of Law (2)-Critically examines the contribution of an important theory on the interpretation of law (be it civil, criminal or constitutional) by individuals, official institutions, and societies or cultures.
+PL316 Philosophy of Religion (4)-Critically examines classical arguments for and against belief in God.
+Topics include rational arguments for existence of God, problem of faith and reason, possibility of miraculous occurrences, compatibility of God's existence with human suffering and the meaningfulness of religious language.

+PL318 Philosophy of Law (2)-Critically examines the contribution of an important theory on the interpretation of law (be it civil, criminal or constitutional) by individuals, official institutions, and societies or cultures.
 (Alternate years.
+Offered 2005-2006.)

-Not offered 2004-2005.) - PL320 Critique of Liberalism (2)-Critically examines a particular theory on the nature of the relationship between the individual and society in light of Christian concerns about the role of faith in our social and political self-understanding.
+PL320 Critique of Liberalism (2)-Critically examines a particular theory on the nature of the relationship between the individual and society in light of Christian concerns about the role of faith in our social and political self-understanding.
 (Alternate years.
+Not offered 2005-2006.)

-Offered 2004-2005.) - PL323/PS 323 Theories of Politics (4)-See PS323 course description. - PL333 History of Philosophy III: Late Modern Philosophy (4)-Explores philosophical thought from Kant through Heidegger; development of five major movements: idealism, pragmatism, existentialism, process philosophy and analytic philosophy. - PL334 Recent Philosophy I: Language and Interpretation (4)-Surveys major movements in philosophy since 1945; centers on problems of language and interpretation.
+PL323/PS 323 Theories of Politics (4)-See PS323 course description.

+PL333 History of Philosophy III: Late Modern Philosophy (4)-Explores philosophical thought from Kant through Heidegger; development of five major movements: idealism, pragmatism, existentialism, process philosophy and analytic philosophy.

+PL334 Recent Philosophy I: Language and Interpretation (4)-Surveys major movements in philosophy since 1945; centers on problems of language and interpretation.
 Includes development of post-Wittgensteinian theories of language and development of post-structuralist hermeneutics.
 (Alternate years.
-Not offered 2004-2005.)
+Offered 2005-2006.)